HyperSine/SdoKeyCrypt-sys-local-privilege-elevation/README.md

 poc.obj
 ```

+Then make sure that `SdoKeyCrypt.sys` is loaded and run `poc.exe` directly.
+If nothing wrong, you should get a `nt authority\system` shell.

 ## 4. Screenshot

 The PoC code has been tested and works fine on __Win10 1709__ and __Win10 1803__.